Went camping! Canyon Campground in the Kananaskis

 If you’re looking for a nice weekend getaway in the summer time, Canyon Campground is awesome and I highly recommend checking it out.
 As it’s a first come first serve campground, you can’t make reservations.
 If you’re going on a long weekend, I recommend sending 1 person out the night before and reserving campgrounds.
 Go out on Thursday to get your spots.
 If you get there and no spots are left, there are some other campgrounds in the area which might have some open spots.
 Speak to the camp supervisors, they’ll try and help.
 They’re great.

-Like any other provincial campground I’ve been to, it was pleasant the staff were very nice people, who drove around constantly with plenty of firewood bundles you can purchase.
+Like any other provincial campground I’ve been to, it was pleasant and the staff were very nice people, who drove around constantly with plenty of firewood bundles you can purchase.
 Bring as much as you can carry from elsewhere though, it might be a bit cheaper!

 The grounds are very clean and well taken care of.
 There is a lot of wildlife out in the Kananaskis area and we want to keep them wild.
 Park staff and wardens travel through the grounds constantly looking for food left out or other violations.
 Don’t ever leave food out!
 I’ve seen people leave multiple coolers full of meat in an unattended campground while they were off doing whatever.
 Don’t do it.